axkr/symja_android_library/symja_android_library/doc/functions/HoldAllComplete.md

 HoldAllComplete
 ```

-> is an attribute specifying that all arguments of a function should be left completely unevaluated and sequences shouldn't be flattende out.
+> is an attribute specifying that all arguments of a function should be left completely unevaluated and `Sequence` expressions shouldn't be flattened out.